axc450/CryptoVision/README.md

 ## About

-A segment of a larger piece of security suite software (CryptoVision) to allow data (images/text) to be encrypted/decrypted using an MD5 crypto algorithm.
+A segment of a larger piece of security suite software (CryptoVision) to allow data (images/text) to be encrypted/decrypted using an MD5 crypto algorithm (XOR).
+CrytoVision is unique in the fact encrypted data can still be viewed after encryption.

 ## Getting Started